 Her current research focus is primarily on motivational interaction and the changing of motivating style.
 She works in the LMI key project that disseminates and implements evidence-based intervention strategies into practice.
 Disseminating social psychology research is close to Elina's heart.

 Elina has worked extensively in the field of alcohol research.
 Her doctoral dissertation discusses attitudes toward alcohol screening and counselling in social work.
 Her future research topics in this area involve the construction of alcohol-related problems.

 Before starting his PhD, Matthias Aulbach worked in addiction counseling and therapy, intensifying his interest in impulsive behavior and behavior change.

-In addition, Matthias is currently working in Ari Haukkala’s project on public understanding of genetics and genetic risk communication as well as Nelli Hankonen’s Let’s Move It project where he is mainly occupied with data analysis and such.
+In addition, Matthias has worked in Ari Haukkala’s project on public understanding of genetics and genetic risk communication as well as Nelli Hankonen’s Let’s Move It project where he was mainly occupied with data analysis and such.

 Currently, Marguerite is researching the psychological mechanisms behind uptake and maintenance of well-being enhancing behaviors, e.g., mindfulness practice, among adolescents.
 She has previously worked with a variety of subjects in social psychology including subjective well-being, culture, income inequality, justification theory, moral and political psychology, motivation for physical activity, the role of literature in evoking sympathy/empathy, self-enactable motivation and behavior change techniques, and experimental frameworks for governments.